walterjuanp/rails_base_app/README.md

 # Rails (3.2.15) base application

-This is a base app named 'Site'.
+This is a base app named 'Site' created using Ruby 2.0.

 ## This has: